qcmp34/qcmp34/README.md

 I'm always interested in collaborating on quantum computing projects, especially those involving:
 - Novel quantum algorithm development
 - Quantum machine learning applications
-- NISQ-era optimization techniques
 - Hybrid quantum-classical systems
 - Real-world quantum computing use cases

 Feel free to explore the repositories and reach out for collaboration opportunities!

----

-## 🌟 Acknowledgments

-Special thanks to:
-- **Womanium** for providing world-class quantum computing education and project opportunities
-- **WISER** for organizing the Quantum Program 2025
-- **Classiq Technologies** for their quantum software platform and partnership
-- **Fraunhofer Institute (ITWM)** for the QML production optimization project
-- **U.S. Naval Nuclear Laboratory** for the quantum walks collaboration
-- **SDSU Quantum Computing Club** for hosting AztecHacks 2024

 ---